 What is a systematic review?

-A systematic review is a research method in which a team formulates a research question, searches, selects, and appraises the literature in order to test and evaluate in order for policy-makers and practitioners to make evidence based decisions.
+A systematic review is a research method in which a team formulates a research question, searches, selects, and appraises the literature in order to test and evaluate in order for researchers, practitioners, and policy-makers to make evidence based decisions.

 Unlike other types of reviews, this research method includes a reproducible and transparent methodology.
 For help differentiating between the various types of reviews (e.g., literature review, scoping review), consult A Typology of Reviews (Grant & Booth, 2009).